 Whether turtles can live on land depends on the species.
-Land turtles can spend several hours on land, while aquatic turtles spend most of their life in water.
+Land turtles spend several hours on land, while aquatic turtles spend most of their life in water.
 However, all turtles need access to water.
 As turtles are ectoderms, water helps them regulate their body temperature and stay hydrated.

 Let us explore more about turtles as pets and find out how dependent they are on land for survival.